-If the Commission adopts passing score standards for the CSET: Art and CSET: Music examinations, notification will be posted on the CSET website and distributed to the field.
-In addition, scores for candidates who take the assessments will be calculated based on the adopted passing standard and scaled to a range of 100 to 300, with 220 representing the adopted passing standard for each exam.
-The passing standard adopted by the Commission will be applied to all subsequent administrations of the CSET: Art and CSET: Music examinations.
+If the Commission adopts passing score standards for the CSET: Art, CSET: MS Subtest III and CSET: Music examinations, notification will be posted on the CSET website and distributed to the field.
+In addition, future examinees' scores for candidates who took the assessments will be calculated based on the adopted passing standard and scaled to a range of 100 to 300, with 220 representing the adopted passing standard for each exam.
+The passing standard adopted by the Commission will be applied to all subsequent administrations of the CSET: Art, CSET: MS Subtest III and CSET: Music examinations.